 Boulder shooting: Everything we know so far about the Colorado supermarket attack

+The suspect, named as 21 year-old Ahmad Al Aliwi Alissa, was charged with 10 counts of murder in the first degree, and faces his first appearance in court on Thursday.

+Police told reporters that a motive is yet to be found for the shooting, which occurred six days after eight women were killed in three separate shootings in Atlanta, Georgia.
+Investigations could take a time, and are “complex”, according to police.

-Eyewitnesses told the police that a gunman, clad in black and holding a rifle, entered the King Soopers grocery store in Boulder around 3 pm on Monday and opened fire.
-The suspect has been taken into custody but police told reporters that they are yet to find a motive.
+Eyewitnesses told the police that the suspect was clad in black and holding a rifle when he entered a King Soopers grocery store in Boulder around 3pm local time on Monday and opened fire on workers, shoppers, and the first police officer on the scene, Eric Talley.

-Late on Monday at a news conference, Boulder police Chief Maris Herold identified the deceased officer as 51-year-old Eric Talley, “who had been with the department since 2010 and was first on the scene of the shooting,” the Denver Post reported.
+Boulder police Chief Maris Herold said the deceased officer had been with the department since 2010, and was recently awarded for his contribution to to the force.
+The 51-year-old was the father of seven children between the ages of 5 and 18, Ms Herold added on Tuesday.

-The identity of others killed in the Boulder shooting was not made public on Monday night.
-Police say that the investigation will take time.

 According to the Denver Post, the shooting started in the parking lot of the store at 3600 Table Mesa Drive.
 A livestream video, taken by local videographer Dean Schiller who had just walked out of the store, showed what appeared to be a man wearing a King Soopers employee uniform saying the shooter was inside the store, the Post reported.
 “Then what sounded like two gunshots could be heard over the video.”